 - The Top Reasons CRM Software Fails

-Evaluation should be done while you are working to satisfy your customers and to retain them.
+Evaluation should be done while you are working to satisfy your customers and retain them.
 Periodically, you should stand back and evaluate your progress in achieving the various goals that you had established for your customer service management system.

 Be sure to use the learning from your evaluation activities to improve the next round of the planning of your customer service management system.
 In that way, you are indeed treating your customer service as a recurring system of aligned and highly integrated activities.